tamu-edu-students/csce600-arcade/README.md

 ## Client Feedback Process
 - Feedback from the client, Dr. Ritchey, will be reviewed and incorporated into our sprint planning.
 - Action points from the client meeting will be documented and shared with the team via Jira or Slack.
+## SDLC for this project
+1. `main` is the top level branch for this project and maintains the latest fully tested working copy of the codespace and should be deployable at any time.
+2. When picking up a new ticket, checkout a new branch off of `main` and commit all your code to that branch
+    a.
+When the code is ready, **ensure all acceptance and unit tests are passing for the whole project**, pull the latest version of `main`, merge `main` into your feature branch, resolve any merge conflicts, ensure build is successful then push your code to github and create a pull request.
+   b.
+Assign a developer in the team to review the code
+   c.
+Once reviewed, merge your feature branch back to `main` and delete your feature branch.
+3. Everytime code is merged to the `main` branch, Acceptance tests and Unit tests will be run on on `main` to ensure we still have a woring copy of the code.
+If the tests fail, we fix the defects before any new feature work is picked up.
+If the tests run succesfully, we deploy `main` to Heroku.
+4. When we are ready to deploy, we merge `main` into `prod` and CICD takes care of the deployment.
 ## Revisiting the Agreement
 This working agreement is a living document.
 The team will review and adjust it at the start of each sprint during Sprint Planning to ensure it reflects our evolving needs.
 ---